module-federation/aegis/README.md

 _with_

-- the non-functional, boilerplate code done for you
+- non-functional, boilerplate code done for you
     * dynamically generated APIs and datasources
     * transparent integration
     * built-in, pluggable, observable, self-forming service mesh